 - Cyclosporine and Male-Pattern Alopecia, 1987 (US).
 Just 1 patient, but a very positive result with new hair growth in the temporal region of the scalp when on cyclosporine, which then went away when off the drug.
 An interesting quote: “Hypertrichosis has been reported to occur in 60% of kidney transplant recipients treated with cyclosporine”.
 Hypertrichosis means excessive body hair.
 If something can grow new body hair (or convert vellus body hair to terminal body hair), it is surely not out of the realm that it can also grow new scalp hair?
 It should be noted, however, that cyclosporin might be increasing DHT levels and that could be increasing body hair.

 - Topical Cyclosporine in Male Pattern Alopecia, 1990 (Israel — from the prestigious Technion University).
-The now deceased forum member Bryan pasted the whole study for is on HLH.
-2 out of 8 human subjects who suffered from AGA saw significant growth when on topical cyclosporine for 4 months.
-One 1 of those 2 saw cosmetically evident growth.
+Two out of 8 human subjects who suffered from AGA saw significant growth when on topical cyclosporine for 4 months.
+One of those two saw cosmetically evident growth.
 Same authors have another study from 1988 based on transplanted human hair onto mice, and they concluded that cyclosporine A may be effective in the treatment of alopecia.

 - Hair Growth-Stimulating Effects of Cyclosporin A and FK506, Potent Immunosuppressants, 1994 (Japan).
 A bit confusing in that they seem to discuss body hair and scalp hair alternately.
 In any case, they state that “the hair growth stimulating effect of CsA is observed not only in normal but also in pathological conditions of hair growth, i.e. in patients with alopecia areata and also in some patients with male-pattern alopecia“.

-Androgenetic Alopecia, 2001 (Australia).
-Unfortunately, the news is not always positive:-( Abstract not available for me to see how many patients were involved.
+- Oral Cyclosporin does not arrest progression of Androgenetic Alopecia, 2001 (Australia).
+Unfortunately, the news is not always positive.
+Abstract not available for me to see how many patients were involved.

 While cyclosporine A and JAK inhibitors both have immunosupressive properties, their mechanism of action is different.